phueb/Coordinated/README.md

 ## Example Simulations

-When mutual information between X and B slot is maximal, categorization problem is solved, as seen below,
+When the mutual information between the distribution of items in slot X and B is maximal, the categorization problem is easily solved.
+The last hidden state of A-X-B sequences clearly approach their target locations (black triangles, one for each category).

 <div align="center">
  <img src="images/hiddens2_b=item.gif" width="324">
 </div>

-but the embeddings do not inherent the same organization, as shown below.
+However, the embeddings of the same network do not inherent the organization that exists at the hidden layer.
 <div align="center">
  <img src="images/embeddings_b=item.gif" width="324">
 </div>

-Only when the mutual information between X and B is zero, do the embeddings inherent the same 2D organization that exists at the hidden layer, as shown below.
+Only when the mutual information between X and B is zero, do the embeddings inherent the same (triangular) organization that exists at the hidden layer.

 <div align="center">
  <img src="images/embeddings_b=super.gif" width="324">